angelalonso/robot/README.md

 ## Motivation

-- I was looking for a project to learn Rust that would have me entertained for longer than a month.
+- I was looking for a project to learn that would have me entertained for longer than a month.
 - As a kid I used to dream of having a Robot at home, like a pet but more advanced.

 <p align="center">